Driving to Onomichi

-This morning we had to say goodbye to Bingoya and Kurashiki and we moved on to our next destination – Onomichi.
-I had already bookmarked some places to see on route while I was doing my research for this holiday.
-Driving for a few hours is never fun, especially children can easily get bored so well planned breaks are always an idea.
+That morning we said sayonara to Bingoya and Kurashiki and moved on to our next destination – Onomichi.
+I had already bookmarked some places to see on route, including Tomonoura Port, a small seaside town that inspired director Hayao Miyazaki, during my research for this holiday.
+Driving for a few hours is never fun, especially children can easily get bored and therefore we always planned breaks are always an idea.

 A Walk through the Port